 Offset Propeller Reduction Gearbox

-The Mark-15 gearbox is a new, lightweight, high-performance design which draws heavily on the success of the Mark-9 (described by several users as "bulletproof), and includes refined vibration absorption technology (now being used in NASCAR and in military applications), improved gearing design, and new housing technology to reduce costs and increase flexibility.
+The Mark-15 gearbox is a lightweight, high-performance PSRU product which draws heavily on the success of the EPI Mark-9 PSRU, described by several users as "bulletproof.
+The Mark-15 includes our refined vibration absorption technology (now being used in NASCAR and in military applications), improved gearing design, and new housing technology to reduce costs and increase flexibility.
 It can be configured to handle in excess of 1600 lb-ft. of engine torque with an acceptable margin of safety.

 The technology and implementations have been proven in thousands of hours of operational experience with the Mark-9.
-Inspections of Mark-9 gearboxes with more than 500 flight hours have revealed all the internal parts to be in like-new condition.
+Inspections of Mark-9 gearboxes, some having more than 500 flight hours, as well as the one being used in a competitive Reno Air Racer, have revealed all the internal parts to be in like-new condition.

-Recent (2010) developments have produced a business alliance between EPI, Inc. and an extremely competent and innovative machining company, which will enable the Mark-15 PSRU to be put into production, in a variety of configurations, while attempting to mitigate the effects of recent huge increases in the costs of quality metals, molds, high-quality castings, heat treating, gear grinding and other specialized processes.
+Recent (2010) developments have produced a business alliance between EPI, Inc. and an extremely competent and innovative machining company (see CURRENT STATUS below), which has enabled the Mark-15 PSRU to be put into production in a variety of different engine configurations, while attempting to mitigate the effects of recent huge increases in the costs of quality metals, molds, high-quality castings, heat treating, gear grinding and other specialized processes.

 As a part of the ongoing product development and improvement program, we have switched from the original Mark-15 cast, heat-treated housings to stronger, fully-CNC-machined-from-billet housings, and have done billet housings for both the two mesh configuration (prop rotates in the same direction as the engine) and a symmetric single-mesh (prop rotates in the opposite direction as the engine) configuration.
 The symmetric single-mesh version was initially done to provide an optimized PSRU for our soon-to-be-announced 1200-HP aircraft engine.